boldradius/akka-exchange/README.md

 The system utilizes Akka clustering, and is broken into several components.
 Each of the cluster nodes, uses several plugins which demonstrate various Akka Clustering features.

-  - [Frontend Node](#frontend): The Rest API [akka-http / seed node(s)]
+  - [Frontend Node(s)](#frontend): The Rest API [akka-http / seed node(s)]
   - [Trade Ticker Node](#trading-users): Replicated Feed of completed trades/current prices.
-Utilizes Data Distribution (aka replication)
+Retrieves Trade notifications from the Event Bus.
+Saves the data via Akka Persistence.
   - [Trade Engine Node](#trade-engine): A Cluster Singleton which proxies the transactions for requested trades.
 Makes sure there's only ever one instance so that it can gate trades on a single item.
-  - [Trading Users DB](#trading-users): Sharded Database of active users and their portfolios.
+  - [Trading Users DB Node(s)](#trading-users): Sharded Database of active users and their portfolios.
 Utilizes Sharding & Persistence.
-  - [Securities DB Node](#securities): Sharded Database of known Securities, i.e. Stocks & Bonds.
-Utilizes Sharding & Persistence.
+  - [Securities DB Node (s)](#securities): Database of known Securities, i.e. Stocks & Bonds.
+Utilizes Sharding & Data Distribution (aka Replication).
-  - [Network Trade API](#network-trade-api): Network API for Trading, using a Binary Protocol.
+  - [Network Trade API Node(s)](#network-trade-api): Network API for Trading, using a Binary Protocol.
 Utilizes Akka IO and Akka Streams for the sample client.